Economist Paul Krugman Plays Not My Job

 KRUGMAN: Maybe I gave the game away with the fake aliens.
 But, you know, National Public Radio can do this by having the fake aliens.

 SAGAL: Hold on.
 Carl, you have a newsman's voice.
 Can you announce an alien invasion?

 KASELL: Oh, absolutely.

 KASELL: Ladies and gentleman, turn on your radios and your television sets.
 Instructions are coming down on how to handle this.
 Please follow those instructions.

 SAGAL: There, economy saved.
 Bingo.

-SAGAL: You are known for your direct, confrontational style - so we think you wouldn't do well in the delicate art of diplomatic gift-giving.
+SAGAL: You are known for your direct, confrontational style, so we think you wouldn't do well in the delicate art of diplomatic gift giving.
 We're going to ask you three questions about diplomatic gifts.
-Get two right, you'll win our prize for one of our listeners, Carl's voice on their home answering machine.
+Get two right and you'll win our prize for one of our listeners, Carl's voice on their home answering machine.
 Carl, who is Professor Paul Krugman playing for?

 KASELL: He is playing for Arne Bathke and Amy Lett of Lexington, Kentucky.